 This course introduces business students to the application of economic principles at the decision-making level in a business organization.
 This course demonstrates how economic concepts can be applied to decisions involving business strategy and the attainment of organizational objectives.

 Prerequisite(s): ECON2002 or ECON1901, MGMT1001.
-Offered at Charlotte, Denver, Miami, Providence, Providence CE 4.5 Quarter Credit Hours
+(HY)